UnlyEd/next-right-now/docs/index.md

 - Having questions?
 Check out the [FAQ](./faq)!
 Open a github issue if you don't find your answer.
 - Check out our [roadmap](./roadmap) to see what we plan to release next!
+- Check out our [terminology](./reference/terminology) to make sure you understand correctly all acronyms used :wink: